• Music

 In 1971, he launched the Concert for Bangladesh and, in 1979, stepped into the world of film production, setting up Handmade Films, which brought to life such films as ‘Monty Python’s Life of Brian’, 1981’s ‘Time Bandits’ and 1987’s ‘Withnail and I’.
 He also performed as part of The Traveling Wilburys for a time before entering a more private chapter in the 1990s.
 Harrison passed away in 2001 at the age of 58.

-George Harrison - The Travelling Wilbury
+George Harrison - Musician - 1984 - The Beatles

 Tim Coffman